ClickCease

 Keeping Children Safe

-If your child has been injured by a dangerous or defective nursery product, please contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.
+If a dangerous or defective nursery product has injured your child, please contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.

 Source: https://www.cpsc.gov/Newsroom/News-Releases/2022/CPSC-Warns-Consumers-Stop-Using-the-Leachco-Podster-Podster-Plush-Bummzie-and-Podster-Playtime-Infant-Loungers-Due-to-Suffocation-Hazard-Two-Infant-Deaths-Investigated